 Kyphoplasty may make the bone a little taller to help make up for the height it loses

 when it's compressed.
 The procedure often also relieves pain.

 Usually healthcare providers perform kyphoplasty only after other treatments have

 failed.
 These may include wearing a back brace, limiting activity, or taking pain

 medicine for 6 to 12 weeks.
 Most vertebral fractures do not need to be treated with

 The risks involved in kyphoplasty include:

-- Allergic reactions to the dyes used during the X-rays that help the doctor put the
+Allergic reactions to the dyes used during the X-rays that help the healthcare provider

 The amount of radiation used during the X-ray procedures is considered minimal, and